voidptr/dist_qsub/README.md

   cpr - [default: 0] Set to 1 if you are resubmitting jobs that have already been checkpointed.

+  ppn - the number of cores to request (default 1)

 ```

 After the header, provide a list of experiments to run, each one on its own line.
 The format is: